-I could not surrender completely, on a spiritual level, until that Surrender or “waving of the white flag” became unconditional.
+On a spiritual level, I could not surrender completely until that Surrender or “waving of the white flag” became unconditional.
 I had to get to where I was not looking for anything else in return.
 And I can say, “I give, I surrender.
 Period.”
 The way I learned to surrender this way was through the 12 Steps and 12 Traditions of recovery—specifically, the 2nd Step and Tradition.

 I was not about to surrender anything until “I came to believe” what I was surrendering too.

 When you read the 12 Steps of recovery, you can see that Step Two states that we “came to believe in a power greater than ourselves that ‘could’ restore us to sanity.”
 Doesn’t say “would” it doesn’t say “will.”
 It clearly says, “could.”
 The reason for this is because we have to do something.
 We have to do our part.
 What we have to do is learn to surrender.